kagalle/objective-gentoo/gentoo_install_guide.rst

       #.
 Accept binary licenses
       #.
 USE flags - for best results with binary packages, minimize the number of USE flags you set, but some need to be set.
 USE flags have multiple purposes

-         * choose system options - this will cause certain software to be chosed and installed without explicitly installing it, as well as configuring that software
+         * choose system options - this will cause certain software to be chosen and installed without explicitly installing it, as well as configuring that software
          * configure / choose between options, in addition to configuring how software should be built.

       Notes/explaination:

-      - ``-systemd`` - `systemd` should never be pulled in as a dependancy for another package
+      - ``-systemd`` - `systemd` should never be pulled in as a dependency for another package
       - ``dist-kernel`` - needed when using a pre-built binary kernel (`gentoo-kernel-bin`)
       - ``dracut`` - needed for `installkernel` which configures the boot items after a kernel is installed.
       - ``introspection gstreamer colord gnome-online-accounts keyring`` is needed for `xfce4-meta` and `lxdm` install to be binary only